protono/hello-algo/algos.md

 ```zig
 ```

-5.1.2.
-Implementation of the stack
+#### 5.1.2 Implementation of the stack

 In order to gain a deeper understanding of the operating mechanism of the stack, let's try to implement a stack class by ourselves.

 The stack follows the principle of first in, last out, so we can only add or remove elements at the top of the stack.
-However, both arrays and linked lists can add and remove elements at arbitrary positions, so a stack can be viewed as a sort of restricted array or linked list.
+However, both arrays and linked lists can add and remove elements at arbitrary positions, **so a stack can be viewed as a sort of restricted array or linked list**.
 In other words, we can "mask" some irrelevant operations of the array or linked list, so that the logic of its external appearance conforms to the characteristics of the stack.

 1. implementation based on linked list